 The Manitou Machete fork was a pleasant surprise.

-Components play a major roll in descending abilities.
-The Fuse Comp starts off on the right foot with a Tranz-X dropper post.
+Components play a significant roll in descending abilities.
+The Fuse Comp starts on the right foot with a Tranz-X dropper post.
 The Manitou Machete fork has a soft, supple, feel that felt better on small bumps and chatter than the Rockshox Reba from our 2017 Fuse Expert.
 The deep stroke support on the Manitou was only okay.
 The Tektro brakes provided comparable braking power to the Shimano and Avid brakes on other test bikes.
-The 3.0-inch tires provide great traction but we have found that 2.8-inch tires offer sharper handling and don't bounce as much.
+The 3.0-inch tires provide excellent traction, but we have found that 2.8-inch tires offer sharper handling and don't bounce as much.
 It is not enough of a pitfall that we would suggest swapping tires right from the get-go, but would suggest the change once you have worn out the stock tires.

 Climbing abilities are rock-solid aboard the Fuse.

 Climbing on the Fuse Comp is deceptively fast and easy.
 Our testers didn't feel particularly fast on the climbs, but they were consistently quick.
 The relaxed geometry and calm, smooth feel of the bike on a variety of climbs make climbing feel more comfortable than speedy.
 Powering up steep technical climbs was no problem for the Fuse.
 Whether seated or cranking out of the saddle, the 3.0-inch tires provided tons of traction and resisted spinning out.

 The Fuse's geometry is very similar to many of the newest full suspension trail bikes on the market.
 It has a 73-degree seat tube, which puts the rider's weight more or less on top of the bottom bracket.
 The bike still has precise and reliable handling on the climbs thanks to the 67.6-degree head angle.